 Our Board of Trustees ensure that we have the right policies & practices, scrutiny, financial planning, strategies and support in place.
 This enables us to fulfil our responsibilities as a charitable foundation and to award funds that can be genuinely transformative in making a difference for people and communities.

-David is joined on the board by:
+Fiona is joined on the board by:

-- Liz Morris
+- Liz Morris;

-- John Weguelin
+- John Weguelin;

-Our Company Secretary is Anne Harling.
+Our Company Secretary is Annie Harling.